bootdotdev/blog/CONTRIBUTING.md

 ### Whitelisting your domain

 If you want to get some sweet SEO juice flowing back to your own site, awesome!
-Simply add your domain to the `dofollows` array in your posts frontmatter! e.g.
+Simply add your domain to the `dofollows` array in your post's frontmatter! e.g.

 ```
 dofollows: